 Children pick wildflowers and hang them on the horns of cows as a way of commemorating the sacrifice of the old cow when he gave his skin to Niulang to cross the Milky Way and visit his bride.

 This is mostly done in Taiwan, and people worship the Bed God so that he can protect their children as they grow up.

-Using special flowers known as impatiens balsamina that has a red color, the Chinese in southwestern part of China, dye their nails as a beautification element for the festival.
+Using special flowers known as impatiens balsamina that have a red color, the Chinese in the southwestern part of China, dye their nails as a beautification element for the festival.

-They wash their hair in water which leaves has been soaked.
+They wash their hair in water whose leaves have been soaked.
 By being clean, they can potentially find their soulmate.

 Airing Out Clothes and Books